 - A large container for water (unless the camp doesn’t have a water source then jugs of water)

 - Axe or saw

 - Bug Spray

-Most of these items can be found at a Target or Wal-Mart pretty inexpensively, alternatively there are many great deals for used equipment on EBay.
+Most of these items can be found at Target or Wal-Mart pretty inexpensively, alternatively, there are many great deals for used equipment on eBay.
 You could also go to a specialty shop like REI or EMS, which in some locations have gear (tents, stoves, lanterns) to rent for a fee.
-Rentals or inexpensive items are the way to go, until you find out if you or your young ones want to make going into the outdoors more of a permanent hobby, which at that point you should invest in higher priced items.
-An eight-year-old doesn’t need a $300 -15 degree rated sleeping bag for a quick overnighter over the summer.
-A simple 40 degree bag, which you should be able to pick up for under thirty dollars, is all she will need to have a good time.
+Rentals or inexpensive items are the way to go until you find out if you or your young ones want to make going into the outdoors more of a permanent hobby, at that point you should invest in higher-priced items.
+An eight-year-old doesn’t need a $300 -15 degrees rated sleeping bag for a quick overnighter over the summer.
+A simple 40-degree bag, which you should be able to pick up for under thirty dollars, is all she will need to have a good time.

 So if you follow these three steps (PET) you will be set up for a good time in the woods and hopefully will foster a lifelong affinity for the outdoors within your little one.